Postgraduate Certificate in Tertiary Teaching

 You can apply online via myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

-The certificate is usually studied part-time over a minimum of 24 months (and no more than four years).
+This postgraduate certificate can be completed in one year, however, usually enrolment is over 24 months (and no more than four years).

 The PGCertTertTchg is made up of the following four compulsory courses: